-Mentor and Mentee should meet at least one time per week.
-These meetings should be tracked using the Mentor Log.
+Mentor and Mentee should have contact at least one time per week.
+These meetings should be tracked using the Mentor/Mentee Log.
 Both Mentor and Mentee should keep a copy of the log to ensure accurate record keeping.

 Your Site Coordinator will provide information to access ETS's ProEthica online ethics course.
 You will be required to complete the course during your first year.
 Please keep a copy of the Certificate of Completion.
 Please note, there is no cost for you to complete this course.

-Your Mentor will observe 30 minutes of your instruction.
+Your Mentor will be observing you doing 30 minutes of your school counseling activities.
 Discuss with your Mentor how/when you will be observed.
 Your Mentor shall observe you and record notes of what he/she sees and hears during your instruction on the Observation Form.

 Preparation for Post-Observation Meeting

 Your Mentor will schedule a meeting with you soon after your observation.
-Prior to this meeting, you should review the Guiding Questions for Classroom Environment.
+Prior to this meeting, you should review the Guiding Questions for Component 1 - Planning and Preparation.
 This document provides potential questions that may be asked of you by your Mentor or an administrator.
 You are not required to answer the questions in written form; however, you should think about how you would respond if the questions were to be asked of you and discuss any clarifications that you may need with your Mentor.

 Post-Observation #1 Meeting

 You should plan to focus on refining your skills in the selected criterion for a period of 2 to 4 weeks.
-During that time, you will observe a veteran teacher a minimum of two (2) times in practice.
-After observing a veteran teacher in practice, use the New Teacher Observation Form to guide a discussion between you and your mentor.
+During that time, you will observe a veteran educator a minimum of two (2) times in practice.
+After observing a veteran educator in practice, use the New Educator Observation Form to guide a discussion between you and your mentor.

 Your Mentor will schedule a time to observe you for a second time and record notes of what he/she sees & hears on the Observation Form.